top of page

 Muuto Miko Shelving System.

-In light of all of this, interior designers might want to include an extra compliance step in your handover—something as simple as noting that safety measures have been followed, with the right checks and instructions shared.
+In light of all this, you might want to include an extra compliance step in your handover.
+Something as simple as noting that safety measures have been followed, with the right checks and instructions shared, can make a significant difference.

-Given these new standards, you might want to include a safety-check step in your project handover pack — a note that all relevant furniture has been reviewed and necessary precautions shared.
-It doesn’t have to overwhelm your workflow, and it can reassure both you and your clients that safety wasn't an afterthought.
+Given these new standards, you might want to include a safety-check step in your project handover pack.
+A note that all relevant furniture has been reviewed and necessary precautions shared can reassure both you and your clients that safety wasn't an afterthought.

 JUNE EOFY SALE OFFER